Third Sunday of Easter (Years A)

 Reflect, today, upon the Gift of Understanding.
 Believing in God means we believe in a person.
 We believe in Him even though we find ourselves confused about particular circumstances.
 But this gift of believing, the gift of faith, opens the door to a depth of understanding that we could never arrive at on our own.

-Lord, give me the Gift of Understanding.
+God of all Truth, give me the Gift of Understanding.
 Help me to know You and to understand Your actions in my life.
 Help me to especially turn to You in the most troubling moments of life.
 Jesus, I trust in You.

 Going All In!